The Ground State Energy and Concentration of Complexity in Spherical Bipartite Models: Proof of Lemma

-\begin{proof}[Proof of Lemma \ref{lem:Appendix-non-degeneracy-general}] Let $\Sigma^i$ denote the covariance matrix of the vector \textup{(}\ref{Appendix non degenerate vector 1}\textup{)}, after removing duplicate entries of the Hessian.
-Let $\Sigma$ denote the covariance matrix of the vector \textup{(}\ref{Appendix non degenerate vector 2}\textup{)} after a similar procedure.
-To demonstrate the lemma, we first note that it will suffice to show that $\Sigma$ is a submatrix of the matrix $\Sigma^1 \otimes \Sigma^2$, where $\otimes$ denotes the Kronecker product.
-Indeed, as the Kronecker product of two strictly positive definite is strictly positive definite, the lemma will then follow from the interlacing property of eigenvalues of a symmetric submatrix.
+\begin{proof}[Proof of Lemma \ref{lem:Appendix-non-degeneracy-general}] This proof will consist of showing that the covariance matrix of (\ref{Appendix non degenerate vector 2}), after removing duplicate entries of the Hessians, is a submatrix of the Kronecker product of the covariance matrices of (\ref{Appendix non degenerate vector 1}), where again we have removed duplicate entries.
+Indeed, as the Kronecker product of two strictly positive definite matrices is strictly positive definite, the lemma then follows from the interlacing property for the eigenvalues of a submatrix of a symmetric matrix.